 As shown below in step 1, lift the yarn from under your thumb with the tip of your right knitting needle.

 Next, go right, under the yarn on your index finger.
 Move back through the loop on your thumb as shown in step 3.

 Step 4 shows the release of the yarn off of your thumb.
 The new stitch should be on your right needle at which point you can cinch it down on the needle.

 Repeat the steps in the collage until you have the necessary number of stitches cast on.

-But before you start knitting, don’t forget to knit a gauge swatch.
+But before you start knitting, don’t forget to knit a gauge swatch in the round.

 Remember to keep an even knitting tension on the stitches you cast on.

 Think of it as the Goldilocks rule.
 You don’t want your stitches too loose.
 They’ll look messy or slip off your needle.
 And you don’t want them too tight.
 You won’t be able to work your needle into them and the edge will pucker.